nodejs/node/doc/api/debugger.md

 Node.js application.
 It is also possible to supply a custom port with that flag, e.g. `--inspect=9222` will accept DevTools connections on port 9222.

-To break on the first line of the application code, pass the `--inspect-brk` flag instead of `--inspect`.
+Using the `--inspect` flag will execute the code immediately before debugger is connected.
+This could be problematic if you intend to debug the code from the beginning.
+In such cases, you can use the `--inspect-wait` flag instead, which waits for debugger to be attached, or the `--inspect-brk` flag to break on the first line of the code.

 ```console
 $ node --inspect index.js